Last Updated on November 3, 2022

 “Belgravia: The Next Chapter” is a continuation of the Victorian era historical drama named for—and set in—the affluent London district that became synonymous with the upper echelons of London society in the 19th century.

-The second season of the series will pick up in 1865, 25 years after the events depicted in the 2020 limited series, which was written by Julian Fellowes (Downton Abbey) and based on his novel of the same name.
+The eight-part British costume drama picks up more than 25 years after the events depicted in the 2020 limited series, which was written by Julian Fellowes (Downton Abbey) and based on his novel of the same name.

-Developed and written by Helen Edmundson (Dalgliesh, Mary Magdalene), it will tell the love story of Frederick Trenchard, who has grown up as the third Lord Glanville, and his new love interest, Clara Dunn, who is a newcomer to London society.
+Developed and written by Helen Edmundson (Dalgliesh, Mary Magdalene), the second season tells the love story of Frederick Trenchard, who has grown up as the third Lord Glanville, and his new love interest, Clara Dunn, who is a newcomer to London society.

 Unaware that his birth was the product of an affair between his mother Susan and the scoundrel John Bellasis, a troubled childhood has left Frederick deeply insecure, which challenges his courtship of and marriage to Clara.